ft-interactive/g-axis/README.md

 ![alt tag](https://github.com/ft-interactive/g-axis/blob/master/images/yLinear-sized.png)

 ### <a id='ylinpos'>Positioning</a>
-The rendered axis returns the width of the widest text label on the y- axis via <b>.labelWidth()</b>.
+The rendered axis returns the width of the widest text label on the y- axis via <b>.labelWidth()</b>. this will vary depending on the text e.g. '100,000' will return a larger value than '10'
 ![alt tag](https://github.com/ft-interactive/g-axis/blob/master/images/yLinear-labelwidth.png))

 <b>.labelWidth()</b> is used to amend the appropriate margin of the current frame so that tick text is positioned outside it.
-The following text will resize the margin depending on the <b>.align()</b> setting which is 'right' by default.
+The following code when added to you index.js file after the y-axis has been called will resize the margin depending on the <b>.align()</b> setting which is 'right' by default.
 ```
 if (align == 'right' ){
             let newMargin = yAxis.labelWidth()+currentFrame.margin().right